Manitoba Moose: 2011–2015: St. John's IceCaps

 On May 31, 2011, Mark Chipman announced True North Sports and Entertainment's acquisition of the NHL's Atlanta Thrashers with the intent of relocating the team to Winnipeg for the 2011–12 season.
 The return of NHL hockey to the city prompted the organization to find a new home for the AHL franchise.
 A deal with former Premier of Newfoundland and Labrador Danny Williams was quickly negotiated to relocate the team to St. John's, Newfoundland and Labrador and swiftly approved by the AHL Board of Governors.
-The Moose brand was dropped in consideration of Newfoundland's history of fatal vehicle collisions involving the large animal; instead, the team was renamed the St. John's IceCaps.
+The Moose brand was dropped in consideration of Newfoundland's history of fatal vehicle collisions involving the titanical animal; instead, the team was renamed the St. John's IceCaps.
 The IceCaps were then named new AHL affiliate of the Winnipeg Jets, ending the AHL team's ten-year affiliation with the Vancouver Canucks.

 The success of the franchise continued in St. John's.
 Attendance at Mile One Centre was strong; the IceCaps enjoyed the second longest home sellout streak in league history at 120 games between 2011 and 2014.
 In 2011–12, the IceCaps won their division and advanced as far as the conference final.
 In 2013–14, the IceCaps advanced to the Calder Cup finals for the second time in franchise history, but lost to the Texas Stars in five games.